 When is the Framework agreement available and when can I use it?

-You can use the framework agreement from 03 August 2016 and is valid until 02 August 2018 with the option to extend for 2 x 12 months.
-Call offs can survive the framework by up to two years.
+You can use the framework agreement from 03 August 2016 and it is now valid until 02 August 2019 with the option to extend for 1 x 12 months.
+Call offs can survive the framework by up to two years

 What is the scope of the contract?